brisvag/woy/README.md

 ```

 [!TIP]
-Video titles are clickable links!
+Video titles and channel names are clickable links!

 Run `woy process -h` to see all the available options to customize the summary.